apache/cordova-docs/docs/en/2.9.0/guide/plugin-development/blackberry/index.md

 Developing a Plugin on BlackBerry
 =================================

-## How to make the Echo plugin on Blackberry
+## How to make the Echo plugin on BlackBerry

 This guide explores how to develop the Echo plugin on BlackBerry.
 If you haven't read the top-level guide about the JavaScript part of the plugin, it would be best if you read that first and then this guide.
-In addition, please download the [Cordova Blackberry repo](https://git-wip-us.apache.org/repos/asf?p=cordova-blackberry.git).
+In addition, please download the [Cordova BlackBerry repo](https://git-wip-us.apache.org/repos/asf?p=cordova-blackberry.git).

 The Cordova-BlackBerry project allows you to deploy to BlackBerry